Last Updated on July 5, 2022 by ashley.davis

 Wear deodorant daily to control excessive sweat, eliminate body odor and smell fresh.

 Changing into clean clothes daily is also an excellent way to maintain personal hygiene and will help you prevent skin infections.
-Clothes capture bacteria, which makes changing them every day essential to avoiding the spread of germs.
+Clothes are a breeding ground for bacteria.
+So it is best to change your them every day, and washing them at least twice a week before wearing again.

 Good Personal Hygiene Functions for Seniors